 Hear Director of IT Matthew Berg describe how Darktrace became “another member of the team” at Wolf, Greenfield & Sacks thanks to its ability to autonomously detect emerging threats.

-This industry-leading furniture manufacturer was keen to defend its critical data assets from any potential compromise to its intellectual property and designs, confidential corporate information or customer data.
-Furthermore, the company was increasingly aware of the limitations of perimeter defenses and legacy approaches, which are unable to detect insider threat.
+This industry-leading furniture manufacturer was keen to defend itself from any potential compromise to its intellectual property and designs, its confidential corporate information, or its sensitive customer data.
+Furthermore, the company was increasingly aware of the limitations of perimeter defenses and legacy approaches, which are unable to detect insider threat or zero-day exploits.
+Darktrace allows Steelcase the robust cyber security needed to protect its operations and its customers in today’s sophisticated threat landscape.

-Saniflo is a French-owned subsidiary of leading global manufacturer the SFA Group, selling plumbing technology for residential and commercial premises.
-Eager to maintain its reputation for technical expertise and quality of service, Saniflo was looking for a cyber security solution capable of keeping up with a constantly-evolving cyber threat landscape, which could also provide full network visibility.
+Saniflo is a French-owned subsidiary of leading global manufacturer SFA Group, selling plumbing technology for residential and commercial premises.
+Eager to maintain its reputation for technical expertise and quality of service, Saniflo was looking for a cyber security solution capable of keeping up with a constantly evolving cyber threat landscape that could also provide full network visibility.

 With thousands of BYOD users, Bunim/Murray Productions faced a constant challenge with users not realizing they were bringing malicious software into the corporate environment.
 Gabe Cortina, VP of Technology, explains how Darktrace’s Enterprise Immune System provides the visibility and understanding to defend the enterprise.